univalence/spark-tools/parka/README.md

 val pa: ParkaAnalysis = Parka(df1, d2f)("key")
 ```

-First give the two Datasets to compare to and then column(s) that are keys.
- the console or export it in JSON.
+First give the two Datasets to compare to and then column(s) that are keys. then print the result in the console or export it in JSON.

 Here is an example :